Catcher In The Rye What Does It Mean

 Symbolism and Motifs: Unpacking the Deeper Meanings

 The museum, a place of unchanging exhibits, symbolizes Holden's longing for a static, unchanging world—a world untouched by the pain and loss he experiences.
 He desires a world where things remain the same, frozen in time, as a way to cope with his grief and the ever-changing nature of reality.
-The ducks in Central Park represent the mystery and uncertainty of life's journey.
+In practice, the ducks in Central Park represent the mystery and uncertainty of life's journey.
 Holden's concern for their fate during winter reflects his own anxieties about navigating the uncertainties of adulthood.

 Themes Explored: Alienation, Authenticity, and the Search for Meaning